themesberg/flowbite-svelte/src/routes/components/sidebar.md

 <script>
   import { page } from '$app/stores';
-  import { Htwo, ExampleDiv, GitHubSource, CompoDescription, PageHeadSection, TableProp, TableDefaultRow, MetaTag } from '../utils'

-  import { Breadcrumb, BreadcrumbItem, Badge, Heading, P, A } from '$lib'

-  import { props as items } from '../props/Sidebar.json'
-  import { props as items2 }  from '../props/SidebarBrand.json'
-  import { props as items3 }  from '../props/SidebarCta.json'
+  import { Htwo, PageHeadSection, TableProp, TableDefaultRow, MetaTag } from '../utils' import { Breadcrumb, BreadcrumbItem, Badge, Heading, P, A } from '$lib' import { props as items } from '../props/Sidebar.json' import { props as items2 }  from '../props/SidebarBrand.json' import { props as items3 }  from '../props/SidebarCta.json'